 Disadvantages of lumpectomy:

-Scars, indentation, dimpling, or other changes may become noticeable over time as the skin heals.
+Scars, indentation, dimpling, or other changes may become noticeable as the skin heals.

-The chance that some cancer cells are left in the breast after surgery and radiation.
-About 15% of lumpectomy patients require a second surgery because of cancer cells found in the margins.
+There is a chance of recurrence due to cancer cells remaining in the breast after surgery and radiation.
+A relatively low percentage of lumpectomy patients require a second surgery because of cancer cells found in the margins.

 Fluid buildup in the space where the tissue was removed (seroma) is normal after surgery; it may require draining.